Snuffy's Parents Get a Divorce: Legacy

 Sesame Street did not address the subject of divorce until November 2012, when its producers created, as part of their resiliency initiative, Little Children, Big Challenges: Divorce.
 It was made available to military families and to the general public through family courts, counseling services, and parenting and child care programs.
 It included a 22-minute DVD, a caregiver guide, a storybook, a tip sheet for extended families and friends, mobile apps and social networking sites, and an online toolkit.
 Like in "Snuffy's Parents Get a Divorce", the Little Children, Big Challenges production also used a Muppet, Abby Cadabby, to represent the child experiencing divorce.
 Whereas Snuffy was shown going through it in real time, Abby's parents' divorce was in the past, which gave her time to adjust.

-Footage from the episode exists at the Museum of the Moving Image near the studios where Sesame Street is filmed, and was screened for the public in November 2019.
+Footage from the episode exists at the Museum of the Moving Image near the studios where Sesame Street is recorded, and was screened for the public in November 2019.
 Some footage of the episode was aired during the Sesame Street: 50 Years of Sunny Days documentary on ABC.